 There’s a lot to learn when employees start a new job.
 It’s like drinking from a fire hose.

-For specific topics that are regularly asked over and over again by new employees, microlearning topics could be the perfect solution to have answers available where new hires can look them up.
+For specific topics regularly asked repeatedly by new employees, microlearning topics could be the perfect solution to have answers available where new hires can look them up.

-In IT help desks, many of them have internal knowledge bases to share answers to common questions and this is an example of microlearning.
+Many IT help desks have internal knowledge bases to share answers to common questions, and this is an example of microlearning.
 Heck, even a quick reference guide at McDonald’s on how to make the perfect cheeseburger is a form of microlearning.

-Just take a step back and look for opportunities to create microlearning that will benefit employee’s performance.
-That’s when training starts to make a huge impact on performance and earning real value in the organization.
+Just step back and look for opportunities to create microlearning to benefit employee performance.
+That’s when training significantly impacts performance and earns real value in the organization.

 Wrap Up

 Its bite-sized format, flexibility, high relevance, cost-effectiveness, and scalability make it an ideal tool for delivering targeted and relevant training content.
-No matter what form of microlearning is deemed best for each solution, it can help increase employees’ performance significantly.
+No matter what form of microlearning is deemed best for each solution, it can help increase employees’ performance.

-Whether you use it for reducing IT help desk calls, sharing product updates and features, reinforcing skills, or helping employees onboard, microlearning offers a versatile solution for meeting the evolving training needs of the corporate world.
+Whether you use it to reduce IT help desk calls, share product updates and features, reinforce skills, or help employees onboard, microlearning offers a versatile solution for meeting the evolving training needs of the corporate world.

 We’ve used microlearning in many different forms to increase employee performance.
-Schedule a free consultation with us and we’d love to discuss how we could help boost your employee’s performance with microlearning or other forms of digital training solutions.
+Schedule a free consultation with us.
+We’d love to discuss how we could help boost your employees’ performance with microlearning or other digital training solutions.